Flat space Fermionic Wave-function coefficients: Introduction

 To address this, we focus on the three- and four-point WFCs.
 Starting from the flat-space S-matrix as the seed, we construct a step-by-step procedure that systematically builds the corresponding WFCs while enforcing their analytic structure in the energy variables, which are conjugate to the bulk time coordinate.
 If this iterative construction proceeds without obstruction, satisfying all consistency conditions automatically, then the existence of a consistent WFC follows directly from that of the S-matrix.
 Otherwise, the breakdown of the procedure indicates that not every consistent flat-space theory remains consistent in a non-trivial background, thereby pinpointing the tension in an explicitly on-shell manner.

-In this paper, we will focus on the flat-space WFC, leaving its extension to curve space (dS/AdS) in a companion paper~\cite{CurvedPaper}.
-We will pay special attention to fermionic WFCs, in anticipation of exploring the tension for spin-3/2 in De Sitter space.
-Fermionic boundary correlators were mostly studied in the context of AdS/CFT, starting with two-point functions~\cite{Corley:1998qg, Henningson:1998cd}, three-point functions~\cite{Mueck:1998iz}, exchange diagrams for massive \cite{Kawano:1999au} and more recently for massless spin-1/2~\cite{Chowdhury:2024snc, Goyal:2025hdm}.
-Due to the first derivative nature of the kinetic action, the canonical conjugate of the field is itself and one cannot directly impose Dirichelet boundary conditions to define boundary profiles.
-This problem is circumvented by introducing a boundary term.
-Note that also due to first derivative nature, the classical action is in fact zero.
-Therefore the boundary action is the sole source of tree-level WFCs.
+In this paper, we focus on flat-space WFCs, leaving their extension to curved spacetimes (dS/AdS) to a companion paper~\cite{CurvedPaper}.
+We pay particular attention to fermionic WFCs in anticipation of exploring the tension associated with spin-$3/2$ fields in de Sitter space.
+Fermionic boundary correlators have been studied primarily in the context of AdS/CFT, beginning with two-point functions~\cite{Corley:1998qg, Henningson:1998cd} and three-point functions~\cite{Mueck:1998iz}, followed by exchange diagrams involving massive fermions~\cite{Kawano:1999au} and, more recently, massless spin-$1/2$ fermions~\cite{Chowdhury:2024snc, Goyal:2025hdm}.
+Because the kinetic action is first order in derivatives, the canonical conjugate of the fermionic field is the field itself, and one cannot directly impose Dirichlet boundary conditions to define the boundary profiles.
+This issue is resolved by introducing a boundary term.
+Moreover, the first-order nature of the action causes the on-shell bulk action to vanish, so the boundary action is the sole source of tree-level WFCs.